-Process: A measured amount of, usually powered, material is added to a two-part mould and subjected to heat and pressure.
+Process: A measured amount of, usually powdered, material is added to a two-part mould and subjected to heat and pressure.
 As the material softens it fills the cavity, it is then cooled within the mould.

 Introduced: Before 1900.